lucasfrsi/react-template-ts/README.md

 ### Instant feedback

 Enjoy the best DX (Developer eXperience).
-Your saved changes to JS and CSS files are reflected instantaneously without refreshing the page.
+Your saved changes to TS, JS or translation files are reflected instantaneously without refreshing the page.
 Preserve application state even when you update something in the underlying code.

 **Packages:** _[webpack] ([HMR]) and [react-refresh]._